Dried Fruit Compote is a versatile topping for a variety of sweet and savory snacks.

 Both my mom and my sister-in-law’s mother said the Dried Fruit Compote reminded them of mincemeat.
 Indeed it has many of the same ingredients, but lacks the fat component and uses spiced rum instead of the usual brandy.

-There is something nostalgic about this Dried Fruit Compote.
-It hearkens back to a day when all things delicious were made by hand.
+There is something nostalgic about this dried fruit compote.
+It hearkens back to a day when all things delicious were made with love.
 Hand pies, homemade yogurt, biscuits and this compote to make them sweet and unforgettable.

 - 1 cup dried cherries